Palm oil labor abuses linked to world’s top brands, banks

 In Malaysia and Indonesia, these workers tend the heavy reddish-orange palm oil fruit that makes its way into the supply chains of many iconic food and cosmetics companies like Unilever, L’Oreal, Nestle and Procter & Gamble.

-Together, the two countries produce about 85 percent of the world’s estimated $65 billion palm oil supply.
+Together, the two countries produce about 85% of the world’s estimated $65 billion palm oil supply.

 Palm oil is virtually impossible to avoid.
 Often disguised on labels as an ingredient listed by more than 200 names, it can be found in roughly half the products on supermarket shelves and in most cosmetic brands.
 It’s contained in paints, plywood, pesticides and pills.
 It’s also present in animal feed, biofuels and even hand sanitizer.